3D Printing Ceramic Structures

 Our solution is a bio-ink composed of powder particles suspended in a solid but meltable fatty acid matrix.
 The bio-ink enables a new 3D additive manufacturing process where objects are constructed directly from a computer-aided design (CAD) file.
 The bio-ink is loaded into a syringe, heated to its melting point and extruded as a thin line onto a cooler stage on which it re-solidifies.
-The fatty acid is then removed through burning and the powders are sintered or fused together.
+The fatty acid is then removed through burning and the powders are sintered together.

 The invention can be used with many materials and in many industries beyond the medical field.

 Good Preclinical Proof